StratfordHS/Support/Teacher Instructions for GitHub Classroom and Replit.md

 * Go to the repository settings and delete the repository.
 * Click on the assignment link again and re-accept the assignment.
 * Don't forget to click the "update" button.
+* If that doesn't work
+   * The teacher needs to add the missing files manually via upload
+   * Have the student click the "update" link
+   * The student needs to go to Repl.it and delete any Repls for this lab.
+   * The student then can go back to their repo and click the Work in Repl.it button and it should work.

 ### Help Forum ###